EN | DE | FR

 Youth as catalysts for change

-“Less than a week ago I started studying Biology at the University of La Guajira, inspired by the work and all the processes that I learned about at Malteser International Americas.
+“Inspired by the work and all the processes that I learned about at Malteser International Americas, I started studying Biology at the University of La Guajira.
 I knew that my focus would have to be this, research and preservation of life.”

 Eliana Toro